 Living in the Latin Quarter, the Chinese painter attended the Académie de la Grande Chaumière where he drew nudes from the live model.
 There, he was reunited with his friend Zao Wou-Ki and met other Chinese artists in exile: the painters Sanyu and Pan Yuliang, and the sculptor Xiong Bingming.

 The year 1956 marked a turning point in Chu Teh-Chun’s art.
 He was profoundly moved by Nicolas de Staël’s work which he discovered at a retrospective at the Musée d’Art Moderne de la Ville de Paris.
 For the Chinese painter, this was a real aesthetic shock that drove him towards abstraction.
-The same year, Chu Teh-Chun exhibited a “semi-abstract” painting at the show Peinture d’aujourd’hui in the gardens of the Palais Royal alongside Picasso, Miró, and Cocteau; another semi-abstract painting by Chu Teh-Chun was shown at the Salon Comparaison the following year.
+The same year, Chu Teh-Chun exhibited a “semi-abstract” painting at the show Peinture d’aujourd’hui (Painting of today) in the gardens of the Palais Royal alongside Picasso, Miró, and Cocteau; another semi-abstract painting by Chu Teh-Chun was shown at the Salon Comparaison the following year.

 In 1958, Chu Teh-Chun signed a six-year exclusivity contract with the Galerie Legendre in Paris, allowing the painter to concentrate solely on his work and his artistic experimentation.
 There he met other artists such as Paul Revel, Albert Féraud, Francis Bott, Ladislav Kijno, James Pichette… The Galerie Legendre also organized and promoted many exhibitions of Chu Teh-Chun in France and abroad such as in Pittsburgh at the Carnegie Art Museum in 1964, in Athens and Jerusalem.